-Term

-Name and Short Bio Appointment Date Expiration Appointing Authority Туре

-Margaret Reiter, Vice Chair 3/10/2010 Date N/A Senate Committee Consumer

-Ms. Reiter was a consumer investigator with 2, 23, 232 - " on Rules Advocate

-the Los Angeles County Consumer Affairs

-Department for four years and worked for 20

-years as a consumer prosecutor with the

-California Attorney General's Consumer Law

-Section.
-She has investigated or prosecuted

-businesses engaged in consumer fraud

-including foreclosure "consultants,"

-mortgage lenders, debt settlement companies,

-vocational schools, living trust mill/annuity

-sellers, prepaid phone card companies, and

-tax refund anticipation loan providers.
-2/4/2015 NT/A g .
-G .:: D 11'

-Diana Amaya 2/4/2015 N/A Senate Committee Public

-Ms. Amaya is Programs and Policy Associate on Rules

-for Hispanas Organized for Political Equality (HOPE).
-She previously served as Program

-Lead for Celerity Educational Group, a

-nonprofit organization that serves Los

-Angeles-area schools, children, and families.

-She is a member of Hermanas Unidas de UC

-Berkeley.

-Tamika Butler 2/23/2013 N/A Speaker of the Public

-Ms. Butler is the Executive Director of the ,,, Assembly - 3.2.2.

-Los Angeles County Bicycle Coalition.
-She

-received her J.D. in 2009 from Stanford Law

-School and in 2006 received her B.A. in

-Psychology and B.S. in Sociology in her

-hometown of Omaha, Nebraska.
-Ms. Butler

-currently serves as the co-chair of the

-National Center for Lesbian Rights Board of

-Directors, serves as the Institute Co-Director

-of the New Leaders Council - Los Angeles,

-and is an advisory board member for the

-Legal Aid Society-Employment Law

-Center's Fair Play for Girls in Sports

-program.
-Mitchell Fuerst 1/26/2010 NT/A DCA Dinastan In atitutia nal

-Mr. Fuerst is the President of Success 1/20/2010 N/A DCA Director Institutional

-Education Colleges, a system of allied health Representative

-colleges based in the Los Angeles and Las

-Vegas areas.
-Mr. Fuerst serves on various

-corporate boards, has lectured extensively,

-and is involved with numerous philanthropic

-organizations.
-He is a past President of the

-California Association of Private,

-Postsecondary Schools (CAPPS) and is a

-member of the Young Presidents

-Organization.
-Mr. Fuerst is a graduate of the

-California Polytechnic University, Pomona

-with a Bachelor of Science degree in

-Business Administration.
+Name and Short Bio Appointment Date Term Expiration Date Appointing Authority Туре Margaret Reiter, Vice Chair Ms. Reiter was a consumer investigator with the Los Angeles County Consumer Affairs Department for four years and worked for 20 years as a consumer prosecutor with the California Attorney General's Consumer Law Section.
+She has investigated or prosecuted businesses engaged in consumer fraud including foreclosure "consultants," mortgage lenders, debt settlement companies, vocational schools, living trust mill/annuity sellers, prepaid phone card companies, and tax refund anticipation loan providers.
+3/10/2010 N/A Senate Committee on Rules Consumer Advocate Diana Amaya Ms. Amaya is Programs and Policy Associate for Hispanas Organized for Political Equality (HOPE).
+She previously served as Program Lead for Celerity Educational Group, a nonprofit organization that serves Los Angeles-area schools, children, and families.
+She is a member of Hermanas Unidas de UC Berkeley.
+2/4/2015 N/A Senate Committee on Rules Public Tamika Butler Ms. Butler is the Executive Director of the Los Angeles County Bicycle Coalition.
+She received her J.D. in 2009 from Stanford Law School and in 2006 received her B.A. in Psychology and B.S. in Sociology in her hometown of Omaha, Nebraska.
+Ms. Butler currently serves as the co-chair of the National Center for Lesbian Rights Board of Directors, serves as the Institute Co-Director of the New Leaders Council - Los Angeles, and is an advisory board member for the Legal Aid Society-Employment Law Center's Fair Play for Girls in Sports program.
+2/23/2013 N/A Speaker of the Assembly Public Mitchell Fuerst Mr. Fuerst is the President of Success Education Colleges, a system of allied health colleges based in the Los Angeles and Las Vegas areas.
+Mr. Fuerst serves on various corporate boards, has lectured extensively, and is involved with numerous philanthropic organizations.
+He is a past President of the California Association of Private, Postsecondary Schools (CAPPS) and is a member of the Young Presidents Organization.
+Mr. Fuerst is a graduate of the California Polytechnic University, Pomona with a Bachelor of Science degree in Business Administration.
+1/26/2010 N/A DCA Director Institutional Representative